Acknowledgement: Many thanks to Mike Barraclough, whose archives were particularly valuable when researching this post.

 The press reports of the time attribute Hurn with having named "Liberty" as Argentine Annie.

-"Liberty" even sent greetings to Hurn ("Dear John") in one of her early programmes.
+"Liberty" even sent greetings to Hurn ("dear John") in one of her early programmes.
 (Source: Mike Burden in the World DX Club's magazine Contact.)
-Hurn's story had appeared in many newspapers around the world, so it's no surprise that "Liberty" had heard of him.
+Hurn's story appeared in many newspapers around the world, so it's no surprise that "Liberty" had heard of him.

 Interestingly, this round-the-clock broadcasting started at more or less the same time as Liberty appeared.
 The Telam news agency reported on 23 April (i.e. perhaps only two days after Liberty started) that three shortwave frequencies would be used to relay Radio del Plata (on 11710 kHz), Radio Rivadavia (9690 kHz) and Radio Continental (6060 kHz) at certain times of the day, with RAE (Radiodifusion Argentina al Exterior) aired on all three channels during the rest of the day.